CentralFloridaAttorney/dataspoon/README.md

 <!-- GETTING STARTED -->
 ## Getting Started With dataspoon

 You should install mysql-workbench.
-It will allow you to easily view the data within your MySQL databases.
-You can use it to experiment with MySQL commands.
-And, mysql-workbench allows you to load saved commands, such as a set of commands delete selected databases:
+You can use it to view data within MySQL databases.
+You can also use it to experiment with MySQL commands and to save those commands for later use.
+For example, the following is a set of commands to delete certain databases:

 DROP DATABASE `dbtool`;
 DROP DATABASE `onehot_words`;